boozallen/ads-final/documentation/Developer-Best-Practices.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 GitHub:
-* The team MUST follow GitFlow Branchinghttps://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
+* The team MUST follow GitFlow Branching - [Atlassian GitFlow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
 * Developers SHOULD NOT commit directly to master branch
 * Developers SHOULD initiate pull requests to master